 NOTE: The BIPM SI Brochure (9th Edition) was published on May 20, 2019.
-An upcoming corresponding edition of NIST SP 330 will be published soon that reflect the changes incorporated in the BIPM SI Brochure (9th Edition).
-The current SI base unit definitions are available.
+The NIST SP 330 2019 version has been published and reflects the changes incoroporated in the BIPM SI Brochure (9th Edition).
+This publication, Special Publication 811, has not yet been updated to reflect the changes in the SI that came into effect on May 20, 2019 (World Metrology Day).

 The following definitions of the SI base units are taken from Refs.
 [1, 2]; it should be noted that SI derived units are uniquely defined only in terms of SI base units; for example,